gitlabhq/gitlab-ci/README.md

 [Announcing GitLab CI 5.1](http://blog.gitlab.org/2014/10/22/gitlab-ci-5-dot-1-released/) and
 [Integrating GitLab CI With GitLab to Enable Distributed Builds](http://blog.gitlab.org/integrating-gitlab-ci-with-gitlab/)

+### Versioning

+After GitLab CI 5.4 we change versioning of project in favor of GitLab versions.
+That means we release GitLab and GitLab CI with same versions.

 ### How to add a new project to GitLab CI